How to Pack Fragile Items for Moving

 • Always label the boxes.
 This way you can know what is where.
 You can choose between several methods of labeling moving boxes to see which one would suit your style of packing best.

 • Use double-wall boxes for heavier items.
+Double-tape the bottom of the boxes.

 • Place small packages inside a larger outer box.